CIA activities in Iraq: "The Surge"

 CIA paramilitary units continued to team up with the JSOC in Iraq and in 2007 the combination created a lethal force many credit with having a major impact in the success of "the Surge".
 They did this by killing or capturing many of the key al-Qaeda leaders in Iraq.
 In a CBS 60 Minutes interview, Pulitzer Prize-winning journalist Bob Woodward described a new special operations capability that allowed for this success.
 This capability was developed by the joint teams of CIA and JSOC.
 Several senior U.S. officials stated that the "joint efforts of JSOC and CIA paramilitary units was the most significant contributor to the defeat of al-Qaeda in Iraq".

-On October 26, 2008, SAD/SOG and JSOC conducted an operation in Syria targeting the "foreign fighter logistics network" bringing al-Qaeda operatives into Iraq (See 2008 Abu Kamal raid).
+On October 26, 2008, CIA's Special Activities Division Special Operations Group (SAD/SOG) and JSOC conducted an operation in Syria targeting the "foreign fighter logistics network" bringing al-Qaeda operatives into Iraq (See 2008 Abu Kamal raid).
 A U.S. source told CBS News that "the leader of the foreign fighters, an al-Qaeda officer, was the target of Sunday's cross-border raid."
 He said the attack was successful, but did not say whether or not the al-Qaeda officer was killed.
 Fox News later reported that Abu Ghadiya, "al-Qa'ida's senior coordinator operating in Syria", was killed in the attack.
 The New York Times reported that during the raid U.S. forces killed several armed males who "posed a threat".